brood915/futureStay/README.md

 # angularjs-webpack

-A complete, yet simple, starter for Angular using Webpack.
+A complete, yet simple, starter for AngularJS using Webpack.

 This workflow serves as a starting point for building Angular 1.x applications using Webpack 2.x.